• Home

 What are the best coconut waters?

-Judging by the amount of shelf space devoted to them in grocery stores, coconut water is a popular item.
-Not being a huge fan of the fruit, I had never tried it until it was recommended to me by several doctors.
-They extolled the virtues: low in calories (the average is 55 per serving), lots of electrolytes, more potassium than a banana, no fat, no cholesterol, and an easy way to hydrate.
+Judging from the amount of shelf space devoted to them in grocery stores, coconut water is a popular item.
+Not a huge fan of the fruit, I had never tried it until it was recommended to me by several doctors.
+They extolled the virtues: low calories (the average is 55 per serving), lots of electrolytes, more potassium than a banana, no fat, no cholesterol, and an easy way to hydrate.
 I decided to give it a try and picked up a carton at Trader Joe’s.
 It was terrible; I nearly spit it out.
 It was weeks until I gave another brand a try.
 The second, Amy & Brian’s was much more pleasant and easy to drink, which led me to investigate the wide variety of brands available.

 Some of their websites promise all kinds of miracles.
 For example, CocoFresh claims to “help with rashes, kill intestinal worms, check urinary infections, is a tonic for senior citizens & sick people, cure malnourishment, treat kidney & urethral stones and eliminate poisons”.
 Another “increases semen, promotes digestion, and is a “proven pitta-pacifier” with a pranaropana-life-restoring-capacity”.
 Huh?